 Mr. Liu holds a doctorate in Chemistry from Columbia University.
 His graduate work was directed to the study of properties of zeolite particles, as well as properties of synthetic polymers.
 Mr. Liu also pursued a postdoctoral study at Columbia in a joint program between the Chemistry Department and the Genome Center, focusing on the development of a parallel gene sequencing technology and the development of a rapid PCR and mass spectrometry-based platform for simultaneously detecting multiple viruses and bacteria in clinical samples.
 Mr. Liu’s research at Columbia led to thirteen peer-reviewed publications.

-Represent a client in defending its telecommunications products and services in a patent infringement suit.
+Represented an information technology company in defending its telecommunications products and services in a patent infringement suit.

 Inter Partes Review Proceedings in USPTO